 In 2012, I moved to Pittsburgh (Pennsylvania), United States for doctoral studies at the University of Pittsburgh.
 The city of Pittsburgh, also called “The steel city” or “The city of bridges”, is considered by many the most livable city in the USA.
 Pittsburgh is renowned for innovation over the past years being home to some of the finest universities in the world.
 The University of Pittsburgh is one of the oldest institutions in the country.

 I graduated with a masters of arts diploma in 2014, and currently, I am a 5th year Ph.D. student in the department of mathematics under the supervision of Dr. Piotr Hajlasz and Dr. William C. Troy.
 My research focuses on topics in real and geometric analysis, number theory and special functions.
-Currently, I am working on geometric properties of rectifiable curves in the Heisenberg group, connections between Marcinkiewicz integral operators and Sobolev spaces and on some computational and analytic aspects of the Riemann zeta functions and multiple zeta values.
+Currently, I am working on geometric properties of rectifiable curves in the Heisenberg group, connections between Marcinkiewicz integral operators and Sobolev spaces and on analytic and computational aspects of the Riemann zeta and multiple zeta values.
 On the other hand, I am also involved in teaching lower and upper level math classes.
 Moreover, I am helping in organizing and training the best Pitt students for the most important undergraduate math competition: The William Lowell Putnam Competition.

 Between 2015-2017, I was hired as an instructor in the Mathematical Olympiad Summer Program (MOP) which is designed to train the best high school students in US for the International Mathematical Olympiad.
 You can see below some pictures with the city and the university’s campus.

 In my free time, I enjoy playing football (soccer), chess, tennis, skiing, go-karting and many other sports, but also watching movies, astrophysics and history documentaries.
 In addition, I am a travel addict.
 I like getting to explore other cultures and learn about the histories of different countries.
 So far, I have visited 15 countries, all European except the USA.